hironico/nico.drive/README.md

 Each user is assigned a quota in bytes.
 If the quota is exceeded then no more upload is possible for that user.

+### User federation and social login

+- hybrid authentication protocols : basic and oauth are supported !
+- keycloak support for user federation : use keycloak as identity provider for nico.drive
+- server can be accessed with basic user/password (ie NAS synchronization) and oauth using keycloack
+- this enables usage of social login to get into nico.drive
+- can work with basic login only ; oauth and keycloack are OPTIONAL

+See the .env-sample file to setup keycloak support Also there are docker files for podman install of keycloak to your server

 ## Developper information

 The following is developper instructions about the way Nico's Drive has been built.